 - Peonies: Beautiful Varieties for Home & Garden

 10. Something Antique

 As you know the French like to mix modern furniture with some antiques.
 That is why you’ll always find a piece of antique furniture in every Parisian apartment.
-The French love flea markets and brocantes where you can buy antiques and vintage furniture for a good price.
-Parisians usually visit les puces at Saint-Ouen (Clignancourt) whether to outfit a whole apartment or just to look for a decorative souvenir.
+The French love flea markets (brocantes in French) where you can buy antiques and vintage furniture for a good price.
+Parisians usually visit Les Puces at Saint-Ouen (Clignancourt) whether to outfit a whole apartment or just to look for a decorative souvenir.
 If you’re heading to Paris soon, find Clignancourt’s best mid-century design at Marché Serpette, Paul Bert, Marché Dauphine, and Biron.
 You can still find some antique and vintage furniture on Etsy, I think it’s the best vintage online shop!
-Keep reading below to shop French girl’s favorite vintage furniture to Frenchify your home.
+Keep reading below to shop for French girl’s favorite vintage furniture to Frenchify your home.

-And you, do you like Parisian home style decor?
-Which one of those 10 French decor pieces will you add in your home?
+Do you like Parisian apartment decor?
+Which one of those 10 French decor pieces will you add to your home?
 Please add your comment below.

 Disclosure Policy: All products featured on Leonce Chenal are independently selected by our editors.
 However, when you buy something through our retail links, we may earn an affiliate commission.